efuatutuwaa/efuatutuwaa/README.md

-- 👋 Hi, I’m @efuatutuwa
+Hi there, I’m @efuatutuwa!

-- 🌱 I’m currently learning Python and SQL
+🌱 Currently delving into the realms of Python and SQL, I'm fueling my passion for both data science and back-end engineering.

-- 💞️ I’m looking to collaborate on a lot of Data Science Projects
+💞️ I'm eager to collaborate on diverse data science projects while also harnessing my enthusiasm for back-end development.

-- 📫 You can reach me via email : etutuwaa.88@gmail.com
+📫 Feel free to reach out via email: etutuwaa.88@gmail.com

 <!---